 As in the days of Noach in the flood story

-Let us again recall the Flood story.
-According to the Book of Yasher 5:8-10, Noach and Methuselah preached repentance for 120 years.
-For this what the Creator said, “Behold I give you a period of one hundred and twenty years; if you will turn to me and forsake your evil ways, then will I also turn away from the evil which I told you, and it shall not exist, saith the Lord”.
-And Noach and Methuselah spoke all the words of the Lord to the people, day after day, but they did hearken to them, for they were stiff-necked.
+Let us recall the Flood story.
+According to the Book of Yashar 5:8-10, Noach and Metushelach (Noach’s grandfather) preached repentance for 120 years.
+For this is what the Creator said to them, “Behold I give you a period of one hundred and twenty years; if you will turn to me and forsake your evil ways, then will I also turn away from the evil which I told you, and it shall not exist, saith the Lord”.
+And Noach and Metushelach spoke all the words of the Lord to the people, day after day, but they did not hearken to them, for they were stiff-necked.

-And Noach brought into the ark from all living creatures that were upon earth, so that there was none left.
-And the rain had not descended till seven days after.
+In addition to the 120 years which Elohim had given mankind to repent and to mend its ways, He now gave them another seven days.
+Metushelach died at 969 years of age seven days before the waters of the Flood came upon the earth.
+And after the seven days of mourning for his grandfather, Noach brought into the ark all living creatures, which Elohim told him, so that there was none left.
+And the rain had not descended until these seven days.
 And on that day, the Lord caused the whole earth to shake, the sun darkened, the foundations of the world raged, the whole earth was moved violently.
-And the lightning flashed, the thunder roared, and all the fountains in the earth were broken up, such as was not known before, in order that there might be no more evil on earth.
+And the lightning flashed, the thunder roared, and all the fountains in the earth were broken up, such as was not known before, in order that there might be no longer evil on earth.
 And at the end of seven days, in the six hundredth year of the life of Noach, the waters of the flood were upon the earth.
-(Yasher 6:8-14)
+(Yashar 6:8-14)

 Come into the ark, you and all your household, because I have seen that you are righteous before Me in this generation. … Because for seven more days I am sending rain on the earth, forty days and forty nights, and shall wipe from the face of the earth all that stand that I created.
 (Gen 7:1-4)